 The range of listing prices for these 37 homes varied widely from $125,000 to almost $6,000,000.
-And, these homes had an average listing price of about $572,000, well above the $420,000 median price.
+These homes had an average listing price of about $572,000, well above the $420,000 median price.
 The chart below provides more context on the distribution of the asking prices.

-And the chart below gives more detail about factors related to the listing price in breaking down the number of homes by living area (square feet) and number of bedrooms (for homes with 2-6 bedrooms), and the average listing price for each combination of living area/#bedrooms, for homes with active listings as of February 1st.
+The chart below gives more detail about factors related to the listing price in breaking down the number of homes by living area (square feet) and number of bedrooms (for homes with 2-6 bedrooms), and the average listing price for each combination of living area/number of bedrooms, for homes with active listings as of February 1st.

 As of February 1st, there were also 5 homes under deposit.
 The average size for these homes was right around 2000 square feet with an average of 3.0 bedrooms and 1.8 full bathrooms.
 In addition, the average listing price was about $295,000.
-And prices ran in the range from about $170,000 to $440,000 for the homes currently under deposit.
-The average number of days on which the corresponding 5 listings were active was 32 days for these homes.
+Prices ran in the range from about $170,000 to $440,000 for the homes currently under deposit.
+The average number of days in which the corresponding 5 listings were active was 32 days for these homes.

 There were closings for 6 homes in January 2017 which was 3 more than the 3 which closed in January 2016.
 The average size for the 6 homes which closed in January 2017 was about 1680 square feet with an average of 3.3 bedrooms and 1.7 full bathrooms.
-The corresponding listings were “active on the market” for an average of 88 days, just under 3 months.
-And the average closing price for these homes was almost $262,000 with prices ranging narrowly from $215,000 to $353,000.
+The corresponding listings were active on the market for an average of 88 days, or just under 3 months.
+The average closing price for these homes was almost $262,000 with prices ranging narrowly from $215,000 to $353,000.

 80 homes had closing transactions in 2016.
 Living areas ranged from around 750 to over 3700 square feet.
 Also, the average size was about 1750 square feet with the median somewhat lower at almost 1600 square feet.
 They had an average of 3.0 bedrooms and 1.7 full bathrooms.
 39 (~49%) of these included one or two half-bathrooms as well.
-The corresponding listings were “active on the market” for an average of 68 days with a 49 day median value.
+The corresponding listings were active on the market for an average of 68 days with a 49 day median value.
 The average closing price for these 80 homes was almost $275,000.
-But the median was a little lower at almost $240,000.
+The median was a little lower at almost $240,000.
 Prices were in a range extending from $55,000 to almost $730,000.

 The background bars in blue in the chart above show a 12-month quarterly “rolling average” for the number of days listings stayed active for the same period, regardless of number of bedrooms.
 This suggests that these listing durations are fluctuating, but recently, that homes are selling more quickly on the average.